 This bill mandates that public transportation employees complete a one-time training course focused on handling and responding to suspected human trafficking activities.
 The New Jersey Transit Corporation (NJT), in collaboration with the Commission on Human Trafficking, is tasked with developing this training course or approving a similar course from a recognized nonprofit association.
-The bill specifies that the training must include information on recognizing signs and signals used by victims of human trafficking and requires the course to be reviewed and updated at least every two years.
-NJT is also responsible for determining which employees must complete the training and ensuring compliance within specified timeframes.
+The bill specifies that the training must include information on known signs and signals that victims of human trafficking may use to seek assistance, and it requires the course to be reviewed and updated at least every two years.
+The NJT is responsible for ensuring that all required employees complete the training within specified timeframes and for providing the necessary training materials.

 Statutes affected: Introduced: 2C:13-12